 Some men looked on while others tended to the wounded soldier in the barracks.
 The rest scoured around to make sure that no one else had been injured or killed in the random shooting.
 The prisoners were still unsure of what had just occurred, but they were certain people were dead; they just didn’t know why.

-It was learned that in his silence that followed his rant, the angry soldier from earlier plotted with his bunk mate to escape the prison and find his own way to Allied help behind enemy lines.
+It was learned that in his silence that followed his rant, a fellow soldier plotted with his bunk mate to escape the prison and find his own way to Allied help behind enemy lines.
 Anything, he must have thought, would be better than what was happening at XVII-B. His bunk mate agreed to the plan, and they left in the middle of the night, clinging to the sides of what were supposed to be knock-down buildings that resided a little too close to the fences of the camp.
 The men were out and began running, but the bunkmate tripped over the uneven, frozen ground.
 It gained the attention of the guard on duty, and from his watchtower he shined a spotlight directly on the two men and sounded the alarm.
 The men stopped running once the dogs began to bark.
-They turned around and raised their hands to surrender; it was better to go back and take a beating than to be ripped to shreds by guard dogs.
+They turned around and raised their hands to surrender; it was better to go back and take a beating rather than be ripped to shreds by guard dogs.
 With their hands up, the guards approached and drew their weapons.
 The men began to yell at the guards that they had given up and they were no longer running, to which the guards yelled back in German, and among one another.
 Ultimately, the guards fired at the prisoners and they both fell, arms up, into the snow.

 One of the men died instantly, struck in the head.
 The other, though, was wounded in his leg.
 He began to crawl back towards the camp when the guard who shot him ran to him.
 The prisoner begged to be taken back to camp – to a medic – and the guard, instead, fired his weapon a second time.
-The prisoner was critically injured – but not dead.
+The prisoner was injured – not dead.
 When the witness began to holler and the guard realized he was not alone in his dealings, he began to fire his pistol angrily and at random in order to create confusion.
 The prisoner lay bleeding before him, begging to be taken into the camp again.
 He quietly wept into the frozen ground while the guard stood over him – triumphant – and holstered his weapon.

 “He needs a proper burial.”
 The men protested to the Germans to bring the body of the fallen soldier back into the camp.
 The mastermind behind the escape – the angry prison – was, in some way, free.
 Harold stood and observed from a distance, the scene before him unwinding slow and tragic, the scene in the barrack bloody and unwarranted.

-“Denied.”
-The guard began, “No. He wanted to escape so badly.
+“No. He wanted to escape so badly.
 Let him spend his eternity to decay beyond the wires of this camp.”